-Property valuations are generated by a specialized computer program called an AVM, or automated valuation model, that assembles public property records to calculate a value.
+Property valuations are generated by a specialized computer algorithm called an AVM, or automated valuation model, that assembles public property records to calculate a value.
 On occasion, AVMs for most or all of the properties in an area (ZIP, city, county) can seem too high or too low to an agent working in that area.
-Sometimes when the AVMs seem inaccurate, or appear inconsistent with consumer real estate websites, the apparent discrepancy can be attributed to public records issues or a general lack of comps for the area -- these elements are the cornerstone of AVM computations.
+Sometimes when the AVMs seem inaccurate, or appear inconsistent with consumer real estate websites, the discrepancy can be attributed to public records issues or a general lack of comps for the area.
+These elements are the cornerstone of AVM computations.

-The calculation that produces estimated values, and the refinements made to the valuation performed on RPR, do not factor city names into the valuation.
+The calculation that produces estimated values, and the refinements made to the valuation performed on RPR, do not factor city or other geographical names into the property valuation.